logo_le strade del gusto.jpeg

 When it comes to oil, we are often distracted consumers, influenced by various elements such as packaging and color, price or territorial connection, and so we tend to choose one product over another without actually having the slightest idea of the organoleptic characteristics of the product we are buying.

-Tasting an oil means learning to know it, tasting it with awareness, connecting the sensations perceived to the variety/cultivar of origin, the production philosophy, the seasonal trend, and its evolution.
+Tasting an oil means learning to know it, tasting it with awareness, linking the sensations perceived to the variety/cultivar of origin, the production philosophy, the seasonal trend, and its evolution.

 Through sensory analysis, the organoleptic characteristics of the oil perceived by our senses are evaluated.